ekernf01/ggrn/GGRN.md

 - CellOracle models dynamics in the original space, but at the final step requires projection of all output into a low-dimensional space for biological interpretation of predictions.
 This effectively assumes $F(X) = R(Q(G(X)))$ where $G$ is the Bayesian ridge regression model mentioned above.
 - PRESCIENT models dynamics after projection into a 30- or 50-dimensional principal subspace, assuming $F(X) = R(G(Q(X)))$.
 - ARMADA assumes $F(X) = R(G(Q(X)))$, but the "encoder" $Q$ is not learned via PCA or backprop.
 Rather, it is fixed *a priori* based on motif analysis; in the notation above, $Q(X) = N^{\dagger}X$ where $N^{\dagger}$ is the Moore-Penrose pseudoinverse of the motif-by-promoter count matrix $N$.
+- RNAForecaster's neural ODE specification includes a hidden layer of user-defined size, which could be viewed as a low-dimensional constraint on predicted expression.
 - DCD-FG and NOTEARS-LR each jointly learn an "encoder" $Q$ and a "decoder" $G$ such that $F(X) = G(Q(X))$.
 The decoder effectively plays the role of both $R$ (projecting a low-dimensional vector back to the original data dimension) and $G$ (modeling dynamics), but we call it $G$ here.
 For NOTEARS-LR, $G$ and $Q$ are linear, and for DCD-FG, $G$ is linear but $Q$ consists of $D$ separate multilayer perceptrons, where $D$ is the latent dimension.
 NOTEARS-LR and DCD-FG do not use PCA; they learn the encoder and the decoder in a supervised way by backpropagating errors.

 There are two important questions here.
 First, can the dynamics be fully described by an action on the low-dimensional space?
 For CellOracle, the answer is "no"; for ARMADA, PRESCIENT, and DCD-FG, it is "yes".
 Second, how are the low-dimensional projections learned?
 For ARMADA, they are fixed; for CellOracle and PRESCIENT, they are learned by PCA; for DCD-FG, they are learned by back-propagating errors.
 We formalize these options with keyword arguments: